-Harassment - Unwelcome or inappropriate conduct related to the individual's protected status that objectively creates a hostile or offensive work environment or results in a negative employment action (such as discipline).
-Types of conduct considered unacceptable and therefore prohibited (even if not unlawful) may include offensive jokes, slurs, name-calling, threats or assaults, intimidation, ridicule, insults, offensive objects, gestures, or pictures, and interference with work performance.
+Harassment - Intentional, unsolicited conduct by a person or a group of persons in which words, gestures, or actions tend to annoy, hinder, alarm and or abuse another person or group of persons and the conduct in fact seriously annoys, hinders, alarms or abuses the other person or group of persons.
+Unwelcome or inappropriate conduct related to the individual's protected status that objectively creates a hostile or offensive work environment or results in a negative employment action (such as discipline).
+Types of conduct considered unacceptable and therefore prohibited (even if not untmlawful) may include offensive jokes, slurs, name-calling, threats or assaults, intimidation, ridicule, insults, offensive objects, gestures, or pictures, and interference with work performance.
 However, petty slights, annoyances, and minor or isolated incidents typically do not violate the Respectful Workplace Policy.

-Stand-by - The status of an Employee who has been specifically assigned by an appropriate supervisor to remain available for call-in at home or any location employer has been made aware of such that the Employee can be contacted by telephone to report to work immediately upon notification from employer.
+$\underline{Stand-by}$ - The status of an Employee who has been specifically assigned by an appropriate supervisor to remain available for call-in at home or any location employer has been made aware of such that the Employee can be contacted by telephone to report to work immediately upon notification from employer.